Collect, reuse, recycle

 Reusing items without making any changes to them is the greenest option.
 But when a product comes to the end of its useful life, we look to make the most of any parts of it that we can or recycle it into something of the same or greater value.
 We want to make it as easy as possible for our customers to reuse and recycle.
 Teaming up with non-profit organisations, recycling companies, textile manufacturers and recycling technologists, we have launched the Closing the Loop project to prevent used textile items from ending up in landfills.

-Customers and employees can drop off their used clothing, footwear and accessories at collection points in 598 stores in 14 markets (Spain, Portugal, UK, Ireland, Netherlands, Denmark, Sweeden, China, Hong Kong SAR, Macau SAR, Austria, Lebanon, Japan and Canada), as well as cities and offices across a number of our main markets.
-By 2020, 2,000 of our stores will have an active garment collection scheme, as commited with the Global Fashion Agenda.
+Customers and employees can drop off their used clothing, footwear and accessories at collection points in 1.169 stores in 22 markets, as well as cities and offices across a number of our main markets.
+By 2020, 2,000 of our stores in 40 markets will have an active garment collection scheme, as commited with the Global Fashion Agenda.

 In other pilot projects, our online customers can send their old clothes back to us for processing by collection or return post.